You have a unique medical history. Therefore, it is essential to talk with your doctor about your personal risk factors and/or experience with

 What treatment options are available for schizophrenia?

-What medications can help me?How long will they take to work?What benefits can I expect?What side effects can I expect?How can I manage these side effects?Have you treated other people with schizophrenia?
+What medications can help me?Are long-acting injectable medications an option for me?How long will they take to work?What benefits can I expect?What side effects can I expect?How can I manage these side effects?Have you treated other people with schizophrenia?
 If not, do you know of another doctor who does?

 Do you know where I can find: